epost-dev/opennebula-puppet-module/README.md

 ## Docker

-To deploy a Opennebula instance locally in a docker container run these commandos.
+To deploy a Opennebula instance locally in a docker container run these commandos:

-Build base image with puppet in it (Depending on centos:latest):
+First build an image with puppet and the sources in it (Depending on centos:6):

-    docker build --rm -f docker/Dockerfile-Centos6 -t epost-dev/puppet .

-Build a image with the one puppet module in it:
+    cd docker

-    docker build --rm -f docker/Dockerfile -t epost-dev/one .
+    docker build --rm -t epost-dev/one .
+    cd ..

 Run puppet in the container, choose one:

+Only build a container which acts as a opennebula head, gui, but not the kvm things:

+    docker run --rm -v $(pwd):/etc/puppet/modules/one epost-dev/one puppet apply /etc/puppet/modules/one/spec/docker-int/one-head.pp

+Only build a container which acts like a opennebula node:

+    # here is a common error i wasn't able to fix. centos 6 in docker has some issues with ksm
+    docker run --rm -v $(pwd):/etc/puppet/modules/one epost-dev/one puppet apply /etc/puppet/modules/one/spec/docker-int/one-node.pp

+Build a container which acts as head and node

-    docker run --rm epost-dev/one puppet apply /etc/puppet/modules/one/spec/docker-int/one-head.pp docker run --rm epost-dev/one puppet apply /etc/puppet/modules/one/spec/docker-int/one-node.pp docker run --rm epost-dev/one puppet apply /etc/puppet/modules/one/spec/docker-int/one-head-node.pp
+    docker run --rm -v $(pwd):/etc/puppet/modules/one epost-dev/one puppet apply /etc/puppet/modules/one/spec/docker-int/one-head-node.pp

+Build a container which has an apache for the openenbula sunstone configured:

+    docker run --rm -v $(pwd):/etc/puppet/modules/one epost-dev/one puppet apply /etc/puppet/modules/one/spec/docker-int/one-head-httpd.pp

+This Docker command will add the current directory as ```ect/puppet/modules/one```.
+So one can test each new change without committing or rebuilding the image.

-The files can be found in the spec directory of this project.
+The "spec" files can be found in the spec/docker-int directory of this project.
 One will build a one head, one will build a node and one a head which also can be a node.

-If you done some work you can update the docker container with the following command.
-In every run of it, it will copy the project dir into the docker container into /etc/puppet/modules/one .

-    docker build -f docker/Dockerfile -t=epost-dev/one .

 ## Using the Module